August 21, 1968: The Soviet-Led Invasion Of Czechoslovakia

-Soviet tanks are surrounded by crowds of Czechs protesting at Wenceslas Square in Prague against the invasion on August 21, 1968.
+Soviet tanks are surrounded by crowds of Czechs protesting against the invasion on Prague's Wenceslas Square on August 21, 1968.

-Invading Soviet tanks with white markings deploy near Communist Party headquarters in Prague.
+Invading Soviet tanks with white markings deploy near the Communist Party headquarters in Prague.

 Soviet soldiers try to extinguish a burning tank set on fire by protesters near the Czechoslovak Radio headquarters in Prague.

-Prague residents throwing stones at invading Soviet tanks entering Prague.
+Protesters throw stones at the Soviet tanks entering Prague.

-A Soviet tank rams a city bus after protesters set up a barricade to block Soviet forces near the Czechoslovak radio headquarters in Prague.
+A Soviet tank rams a city bus after protesters set up a barricade to block Soviet forces near the Czechoslovak radio headquarters.

-Soviet tanks and armored vehicles guarding an area in downtown Prague on Republic Square.
+Soviet tanks and armored vehicles guard an area of Republic Square in downtown Prague.

-The funeral of 20-year-old Milan Kadlec, who was killed in Prague during the Soviet-led invasion of Czechoslovakia.
+Mourners attend the funeral of 20-year-old Milan Kadlec, who was killed during the invasion.